 - A pop-up window will appear asking if you want to empty your Trash at the same time.
 Either choose Skip Trash or Empty Trash.

 MacKeeper will delete the caches, files, and folders that you’ve asked it to remove—giving you a leaner, cleaner Mac.
-When the process has completed, you can return to whatever you were doing.
+When the process has been completed, you can return to whatever you were doing.

 In this article you will find the following: